Tatiwel/electron-multi-window/README.md

 - For new features, chores, or refactors, branch from `development` using `feature/`, `chore/`, or `refactor/`.
 - Use semantic commit messages such as `fix: ...`, `feat: ...`, `chore: ...`, and `refactor: ...`.
 - Commit messages are checked automatically via **commitlint** when you commit.
+- If a commit is rejected, you'll see a hint like `missing prefix.
+Use "fix:", "feat:", "chore:", or "refactor:"`.
 - Running `npm install` or `bun install` sets up these hooks automatically.

 See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for full guidelines.